-It is important to emphasize that the Gini coefficient captures the overall dispersion of economic activity, which is a product of the population distribution and the distribution of light per capita.
-Henderson et al. (2018) show that the temporal variation in population density across administrative regions is substantially larger than the variation in income per capita.
-In our context, this implies that, given a reasonable degree of mobility, a significant proportion of observed changes in the within-region distribution of light intensities may be attributable to shifts in the population distribution rather than differences in per-capita income.
+It is important to emphasize that the Gini coefficient captures the overall dispersion of economic activity, which is a product of the population distribution and the distribution of light per capita.27 Henderson et al. (2018) show that the cross-sectional variation in population density across administrative regions is substantially larger than the variation in income per capita.
+If this holds across time, then a significant proportion of observed changes in the within-region distribution of light intensities should be attributable to shifts in the population distribution rather than differences in per-capita income.
 This is precisely the type of variation we are interested in and expect to be affected by transport infrastructure investments.
+Moreover, since the time period of our study is relatively short, relocation of people is perhaps more likely to drive the results rather than the (somewhat slower) relocation of firms.